 I have only been running for four months, but I did have expectations for myself since I had managed to finish in the top 30–40% in previous races, although I had never ran 14km before.

-My race was scheduled at 6:45am, but due to electricity outages it did not begin until 7:00am.
+The race began at 7:00am.
 As we gathered near the start line with around 360 other runners, the sun began to rise and the hills and scenery surrounding us became visible.
 I took it all in and looked at the sky while the race announcer mentioned we would start in a couple of minutes.

 It was around 12 Celsius, quite cold for Paraguay and people were wearing jackets and jumping up and down to stay warm.
 Before we began, I was confident I had trained and prepared well, so I hoped to finish in the top 20%.
 As soon as we set off, I realized this was an unrealistic expectation.